geekywrites/datascience/README.md

 This Repository Consists of Free Resources needed for a person to learn Datascience from the beginning to end.
-This repository is divided into Four main Parts.They are
+This repository is divided into Four main Parts.
+They are

 Part 1:- [Roadmap])